Tyler7x1/FloodSense/README.md

 ```
 5. Open a Pull Request via GitHub.

-## Acknowledgemnts
+## Acknowledgements

-I would like to extend my gratitude to my friends, especially Soumyajit Das and Piyush Kumar, for providing the initial idea, inspiration helping me out in accomplishing this project.
+I would like to extend my gratitude to my friends, especially [Soumyajit Das](https://github.com/Soumyajit613) and [Piyush Kumar](https://github.com/piiyyuush), for providing the initial idea, inspiration, and helping me out in accomplishing this project.
 Their input and encouragement played a significant role in shaping the concept and direction of FloodSense.

 ## License